The Jeremiah 19 Liturgy

 In a life disrupted by a crisis pregnancy, human abortion is sold as a means to regain a lost sense of peace, order, stability and hope.
 But human abortion does not restore these shattered remains of God’s image.
-Rather, it only fractures a woman’s life more deeply yet, and lets the man off the hook.
-This is idolatry, and we Christians are just as vulnerable to idolatry apart from God’s grace.
+Rather, it only fractures a woman’s life more deeply yet, and allows the man to get off the hook.
+This is idolatry, and we Christians and Jews are just as vulnerable to idolatry apart from God’s grace.

-Leader: Today, at modern Topheth shrines, we have a signpost to our own nation’s judgment, of our own pending Valley of Slaughter.
+Leader: Here, at a modern Topheth shrine, we have a signpost to our own nation’s judgment, of our own pending Valley of Slaughter.
 The victimizers become the victims, and one day human abortion will be remembered not as a woman’s freedom or empowerment, but of her and her nation’s slaughter.
-A slaughter not only of the unborn, but also of the dignity of men and women as life-nurturing humans.
+A slaughter not only of the unborn, but of women’s dignity and men’s dignity as life-nurturing humans.

 Leader: Jerusalem’s idolatrous sacrifice of her infant children led to a literal cannibalism.
 This nation’s destruction of her unborn progeny cries out for a modern equivalent.
 All the hallmarks of Sodom’s lawlessness only grow – sexual anarchy that leads to social anarchy and the trampling of the poor and needy.